Juanita McLaughlin MS L.Ac Dipl OM – Acupuncturist Boulder, Nederland Colorado

 - Bachelor of Science, Honors in Biochemistry

 I live in the beautiful mountains outside of Nederland, Colorado, and own and operate the Oriental Healing Clinic which offers acupuncture and other Chinese traditional medicine in both Boulder and Nederland.
-Now with over 10 years of experience as a practitioner of Chinese Medicine I am fully embracing my life’s calling, bringing together my varied experiences, skills and wisdom into the holistic care of people.
+Now with 18 years of experience as a practitioner of Chinese Medicine I am fully embracing my life’s calling, bringing together my varied experiences, skills and wisdom into the holistic care of people.
 I have worked hard to create a clinic that supports equity of access, the equality of all people and honors the wonder of the human spirit.

 In life there are often key turning points that guide the directions we take.
 At the age of 5, I questioned how blood appeared in a cut on my knee.
 This fascination eventually led me to study the functioning of the human body in the Western medical paradigm of biochemistry, endocrinology and physiology.
 Years later I also studied Chinese Medicine.
 I feel fortunate to be in a position to combine the wonders of the human body from a Western science perceptive with the incredible healing capacity of Chinese Medicine.